derlin/hepqpr-qallse/README.md

 The HEPQPR.Qallse project encodes the HEP (ATLAS) pattern recognition problem into a QUBO and solves it using a D-Wave or other classical QUBO libraries (qbsolv, neal).

-The algorithm acts as a _doublet classifier_: the input is a large collection of double of hits, the output is a subset of those doublets that are believed to form true track candidates.
+The algorithm acts as a _doublet classifier_: the input is a large collection of potential doublets, the output is a subset of those doublets that are believed to form true track candidates.

 ## Content